Octopus Energy Heat Pump Tariff Review 2026

 Our Verdict

 Octopus Energy is the best energy supplier for heat pump owners in 2026.
-Cosy Octopus in particular strikes the right balance between low off-peak rates and manageable peak rates, with enough cheap windows to suit most households.
-The potential savings of £350-450 per year make switching a no-brainer if you are currently on a standard tariff.
+Cosy Octopus strikes the right balance between low off-peak rates and manageable peak rates, with enough cheap windows to suit most households.
+The potential savings of £350-450 per year make switching a clear decision if you are currently on a standard tariff.

 Frequently Asked Questions